 1. Ask your friends.
 This is usually the surest fire method.
 If you have friends who live in a community or development you are interested in, they probably have friends or neighbors who are looking to rent their homes occasionally – either for a short term or for the season.
 Even if don’t know anyone they can usually post a notice on a bulletin board or look in the community newsletter or website for available rentals.
 With this option you get the benefit of your friend’s experience and familiarity with the neighborhood.

 2. Go online.
 There are a number of websites specializing in vacation rental properties.
 They each have their strengths and limitations, so you might want to check out more than one.
-The New York Times had an article, “Surfing for a Vacation Rental“, that provides more in depth guidance.
+The New York Times had an article, “Surfing for a Vacation Rental”, that provides more in depth guidance.
 We recently searched for properties on all of the sites listed below and were impressed by the choices.
-Going online is a very good option.
-Here are some of the best online sites:
+Going online is a very good option, in example I found here ST Barts Villas for rental.

 VRBO.com.
 Concentrates on vacation spots in the U.S. Has 175,000 listings, charges no fee.

 HomeAway.com More international and larger, HomeAway has 290,000 listings from all over the world.
 There are peer ratings and a sophisticated search option.

 TripAdvisor.com/vacationrentals.
 The popular restaurant and hotel review site now has the capability to provide 200,000 vacation rentals in the U.S. and Europe.
 Sophisticated search and peer reviews.

 Craigslist.
 You can get just about everything on Craigslist, including seasonal vacation rentals.
 Look under Housing/Vacation Rentals and search on the State/Cities you are interested in.